-- Speakers attached to computer, used to hear sounds and music stored in computer - Headphones attached to computer, used to hear sounds and music stored in computer without disturbing others - Printer used to print text and images on paper - Scanner used to send documents or images from paper to computer, works like a photocopier machine - Pen Drive called storage devices and used to save data
+- Speakers attached to computer, used to hear sounds and music stored in computer. - Headphones attached to computer, used to hear sounds and music stored in computer without disturbing others. - Printer used to print text and images on paper. - Scanner used to send documents or images from paper to computer, works like a photocopier machine. - Compact Disc (CD) and Pen Drive called storage devices and used to save data.

-Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.
+Ensure that the scope of Teacher's Truff given at the end of the chapter has been covered.

 - Q. Name the four main parts of a computer.

 - Q. Discuss in brief the use of monitor, mouse, keyboard and CPU.

-- Q. What does CPU stand for?
+- O. What does CPU stand for?

-- O. What is the other name of a monitor?
+- Q. What is the other name of a monitor?

 - Q. Expand VDU.

 - O. Where is CPU fixed?

 - Q. Name some other parts of a computer.

 - Q. What is the difference between speakers and headphones if both are used to hear sounds?

 - Q. Give two examples of input, output and storage devices.

 - O. What is a scanner?

-After explaining the chapter, let the students do the course book exercises given on pages 27, 28 and 29 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on page 29 of the main course book to imbibe problem solving and logical reasoning skills.
+After explaining the chapter, let the students do the course book exercises given on pages 29 to 31 of the main course book as Tech Trivia and Answer Arcade.
+After solving the course book exercises, tell the students to solve Code Clues activity given on page 32 of the main course book to imbibe problem solving and logical reasoning skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands-On and Fun in Lab given on page 30 of the main course book will enhance the ability of the students and serve an art integration, creativity & innovativeness and digital literacy activity.
+In Creative Assignment, activities like Digital Drills and Tangible Task given on page 32 and 33 of the main course book will enhance the ability of the students and serve as a Digital Literacy and Art Integration, Creativity & Innovativeness activity.